 HEALTHCARE CLEANING OPERATIVE

-Level 2 INTERMEDIATE APPRENTICESHIP
+Level 2 APPRENTICESHIP

 Funding: £4,000 via Apprenticeship Levy or £200 via 5% Co-investment Funding for small businesses

 Awarding Organisation: Various

 Healthcare and hygiene environments that require specific attention to infection control, safety and sanitation for the health and wellbeing of service users.
 This includes a range of both public and private sector environments that require high levels of cleanliness to avoid the growth of bacteria and the spread of diseases and viruses.
 The Healthcare Cleaning Operative may also work in establishments that require cleaning to a healthcare standard to prevent adverse effects on the health of high-risk service users.

 For those undertaking this apprenticeship, their role must solely be for the purpose of cleaning such areas and they must be able to achieve the full breadth of the knowledge, skills and behaviours required to successfully complete this apprenticeship within their everyday role.